open-telemetry/opentelemetry-dotnet/docs/trace/exception-reporting/README.md

 It varies from the most basic option of setting `Status`, to fully recording the `Exception` itself to activity.

-### Option 1 - Set Activity Status
+### Option 1 - Set Activity Status manually

-The most basic option is to use `Activity.SetStatus(Status.Error)` method to indicate that an Exception has occurred.
+The most basic option is to set Activity status to Error to indicate that an Exception has occurred.

 While using `Activity` API, the common pattern would be: